HackYourFuture-CPH/JavaScript/JavaScript2/Week4/homework.md

 ### New spirit animal
 Now a user tells us that he wants a new spirit animal.
 No problem we say.
 Let's create functionality where a user can press a button and then get a new spirit animal.

+### No input
+What if the user clicks the generate new spirit animal and there is no text in the input?

 ### Event types - *Optional and a little tricky*
 Give the user the possibility to select when the spirit animal should be created.
-Should it be when the user clicks the button or when the input changes or when text is written in the input field?
-What are the differences between these events?
-How can the user *select between options* in html?
+Should it be when the user clicks the button or the user hovers the input field or when text is written in the input field?

+How can we give a user multiple options to select from in html?
 Maybe time for google!

+An example is: A user select that she only wants to generate a spirit animal when the input is hovered.
+That means that if the user writes her name in the input and clicks the button nothing happens.
+BUT when she hovers the input, NOW a new spirit animal is generated.

 ## Feedback giving time!
 Find a student to give feedback using this site: https://hyf-peer-review.herokuapp.com/